 How do I meet people and get involved on campus?

 There are many ways to get involved on campus and meet people while you are attending SUNY Oswego.
-Whether you are a commuter or a residential student, there are many ways to be an active member in the campus community.
+Whether you are a commuter or a residential student, there are many ways to be an active member of the campus community.

 If you live in a residence hall you can become involved in hall council and the variety of programs and involvement opportunities that are afforded to you by residence life staff in your hall.